 In 1947, after delivering his Morris Gray lecture in May of that year (only his second trip to the United States after his long absence during the war), Eliot agreed to record a range of poems for the Harvard Vocarium record label, including “Journey of the Magi,” “Difficulties of a Statesman,” “Fragment of an Agon,” and “Prufrock.”

-By 1947, the technology had progressed substantially, and the recording of “Prufrock” (at least according to the original card catalog and subsequent HOLLIS catalog entry) appeared to have been a straightforward process.
-We had originally believed that the entire 1947 recording (including “Prufrock”) was made at Harvard.
+By 1947, the technology had progressed substantially, and the recording of “Prufrock” appeared to have been a straightforward process.
+We had originally believed that the entire recording (including “Prufrock”) was made at Harvard in May 1947.
 But after discovering several uncataloged “originals” (labeled “Jan.
 1, 1948” and “London”) in 2014 and conducting research in the Harvard Archives, a different picture began to emerge.